skappal7/NLP/README.md

 import pandas as pd
 ```
-PyCaret is a low code Ml flow library that provides hossts of packages to solve various data related problems starting from simple regression to NL related acticities.
+PyCaret is a low code Ml flow library that provides hossts of packages to solve various data related problems starting from simple regression to NLP related activities.
 In this notebook I will utilizing PyCAret's NLP library to perform the Hotel Review Sentiment Analysis, creating a Latent Dirichlet Allocation Model and assigning that model to new set of data for sentiment prediction.

 Options to install PyCaret:
 * pip intall pycaret (basic)